October 9, 2019 by Cristie Kamiya, DVM, MBA, Chief of Shelter Medicine, Humane Society Silicon Valley

 Audience: Shelter/Rescue Staff & Volunteers, Veterinary Team

 Change is really hard in a shelter, especially if it involves organizational process or cultural changes.
-In this free webcast co-presented by Maddie's Fund® and the Association of Shelter Veterinarians (ASV), Dr. Cristie Kamiya, Chief of Shelter Medicine at the Humane Society of Silicon Valley, will share an 8-Step Change Management Process to help simplify change.
+In this free webcast co-presented by Maddie's Fund® and the Association of Shelter Veterinarians (ASV), Dr. Cristie Kamiya, Chief of Shelter Medicine at the Humane Society Silicon Valley, will share an 8-Step Change Management Process to help simplify change.
 Also included will be real-life examples of changes using this process.

 Topics covered include: